Oberheiden P.C. is a law firm that focuses on compliance and defense for corporations on CFIUS matters.

 We can help you decide not only whether it is advisable to file a notice with CFIUS regarding a proposed foreign investment but also how to structure such notice and respond to CFIUS requests for additional information.

 We are competent to advise our clients on the authority of CFIUS, as substantially reformed by FIRRMA and modified by the new final regulations.

-In today’s evolving world with increasingly sophisticated technology and emerging economies—such as China—it is essential to retain as early as possible a team of attorneys skilled in national security issues and CFIUS rules, procedures, and regulations.
+In today’s evolving world with increasingly sophisticated technology, international trade, and emerging economies—such as China—it is essential to retain as early as possible a team of attorneys skilled in national security issues and CFIUS rules, procedures, and regulations.

 Skilled Legal Representation

 It is critical that a defense team remains up-to-date on all relevant information throughout their client’s representation.
 Our team of defense attorneys are experts in national security matters, beginning with the investigative stages and extending to litigation and appeal.